-During the FY23 reporting period, Gamuda also became a member of Social Traders, an organisation which advocates for social enterprises by providing Australia's only social enterprise certification.
+Gamuda has also been a member of Social Traders since 2022, an organisation which advocates for social enterprises by providing Australia's only social enterprise certification.
 Through driving the social impact agenda, Social Traders empowers people from refugee and asylum-seeking backgrounds to participate in employment opportunities and raises awareness of the barriers to employment for migrant workers in Australia and the associated modern slavery risks.